Mathew Knowles: Career

 In addition to his work in music, Knowles was one of the executive producers of the 2009 movie Obsessed, which starred Beyoncé.
-He was also executive producer of, and was featured in, two reality series: The UK's Chancers, and MTV International's Breaking From Above.
+He was also executive producer of, and was featured in, two reality series: The UK's Chancers, and MTV International's Breaking from Above.

-In October 2015, Mathew Knowles released his first book, "The DNA Of Achievers: 10 Traits of Highly Successful Professionals".
+In 2015, Mathew Knowles released his first book, The DNA of Achievers: 10 Traits of Highly Successful Professionals.
 In an interview with Madamenoire.com, he spoke about teaching entrepreneurship on the college level, and his entertainment industry seminar where he taught music executives like Van Benson and other successful students.

-In March 2018, Knowles joined the advisory board of Tunedly, an online recording studio for songwriters.

-In July 2019, Knowles joined the cannabis and real-estate firm Bangi as its chief marketing officer.
-On October 25, Knowles announced via an Instagram video that he would release an album featuring then-unreleased music from Destiny's Child's childhood days as Girls Tyme.
-The album, Destiny's Child: The Untold Story Presents Girls Tyme, was released on all streaming platforms and the iTunes Store on December 2, 2019.
+In 2018, Knowles joined the advisory board of Tunedly, an online recording studio for songwriters.
+In 2019, he joined the cannabis and real-estate firm Bangi as its chief marketing officer.
+That same year, he released Destiny's Child: The Untold Story Presents Girls Tyme, an album featuring then-unreleased music from Destiny's Child's childhood days as Girls Tyme.
 The album's release was also accompanied by a book, Destiny's Child: The Untold Story, written by Knowles.

-In February 2021, Knowles launched his iHeartRadio podcast "Mathew Knowles Impact" and revealed his plans to retire from the music industry.

-In March 2022, Knowles sold Music World Entertainment Group to APX Capital Group.
+In 2021, Knowles launched his iHeartRadio podcast "Mathew Knowles Impact" and revealed his plans to retire from the music industry.
+In 2022, Knowles sold Music World Entertainment Group to APX Capital Group.
 Upon signing this deal, he became a member of APX's board of directors, and the manager of a $275 million fund for film and television co-productions between the United States and Italy.
 One of the first projects under the agreement, The Mathew Knowles Story, will tell the story of how Knowles guided Destiny's Child to success, while also giving a behind-the-scenes look at the solo careers of his daughters Beyoncé and Solange, as well as Michelle Williams and Kelly Rowland.

 Teaching

 Knowles is a visiting professor at Texas Southern University, where he teaches courses on the entertainment industry in the School of Communications.
 In 2018, the university established the Mathew Knowles Institute in his honor.
 He currently holds a professorship at University of Houston, Prairie View A&M University, and the Art Institute.
-Knowles joined the teaching staff at London College of Creative Media as a visiting professor.
-In September 2022, a bursary scholarship was established in his name.
+Knowles joined the teaching staff at London College of Contemporary Music as a visiting professor.
+In 2022, a bursary scholarship was established in his name.

 Personal life

-Knowles married Tina Knowles in 1980.
+Knowles married Tina Beyoncé in 1980.
 She filed for divorce in 2009, dropped the matter in 2010, then refiled in August 2011, stating "discord or conflict of personalities" that prevented them from "reasonable expectation of reconciliation" as the reason.
 The divorce was finalized in November 2011.

-On June 30, 2013, he married former model Gena Avery.
+On June 30, 2013, he married Gena Avery, a former model.

-In October 2019, Knowles announced he had been diagnosed with male breast cancer.
+Knowles was successfully treated for male breast cancer in 2019.